broadinstitute/prism_data_processing/README.md

 - `PR500_cell_info.txt`: cell line info for PR500
 - `skipped_wells.csv`: file indicating which wells did not receive compound (optional)

-### `MTS_Data_Processing.R`
+### `data_processing.R`

-Does pre-processing based on raw median fluorescent intensity (MFI) values and generates tables with data on QC, viabilities, and dose-response parameters, as well as figures showing dose response curves.
+Calculates log-fold changes and dose response parameters based on normalized logMFI values.

 Steps of pre-processing outlined in [`MTS_pipeline.md`](info/MTS_pipeline.md).

 ### `MTS_Analysis.R`

 Generates biomarker analysis for the processed data, including, univariate and multivariate analyses.
-Requires a directory of expression data (RNA, mutations, etc.) and the results of `MTS_Data_Processing.R`.
+Requires a directory of expression data (RNA, mutations, etc.) and the results of `data_processing.R`.
 See below for more details on each analysis function.
-Relies on `analysis_functions.R`.
+Relies on the [cdsrmodels](https://github.com/broadinstitute/cdsr_models) R package.

 **NOTE:** in order to run biomarker analysis, files containing omics data for cell lines must be downloaded from [DepMap](https://depmap.org/portal/download/all/).
 In particular we recommend the latest versions of:
 - `Achilles_gene_effect.csv` (CRISPR dependencies)